ibm-cloud-docs/vpc/vpn-client-to-site-change-server-types.md

     * **`username,certificate`**
 * **--client-ca** - The CRN of the certificate instance to use for the VPN client certificate authority (CA).
 * **--client-crl** - CRL | @CRL-file.
 The certificate revocation list contents, encoded in PEM format.
-* **--client-dns** - Comma-separated of DNS server addresses that is provided to VPN clients connected to this VPN server.
+* **--client-dns** - Comma-separated list of DNS server addresses that is provided to VPN clients connected to this VPN server.
 Two DNS servers can be set at most.
 * **--client-idle-timeout** - The seconds a VPN client can be idle before this VPN server will disconnect it.
 Specify 0 to prevent the server from disconnecting idle clients.
 * **--enable-split-tunnel** - Indicates whether the split tunneling is enabled on this VPN server.
 One of: **false**, **true** (default: **false**).
 * **--port** - The port number to use for this VPN server.